lucaswerkmeister/m3api/README.md

 - add `origin: '*'` to the default parameters (anonymous cross-site request)

+For more usage examples, see also the [m3api-examples][] repository.

 Other features not demonstrated above:

 - m3api can automatically fetch and add tokens to requests,